-I used to take offence and keep it like some treasure to be cherished and I will take it everywhere with me.
+I used to take offense and keep it like some treasure to be cherished and I will take it everywhere with me.
 Sadly, there was always something about everyone that I just could not tolerate and I let them know just how intolerable they were.
-So, as you can imagine my treasure chest of offence was quite full and heavy.
+So, as you can imagine my treasure chest of offense was quite full and heavy.
 I was loaded!

-I must confess, there were certain ‘benefits’ I enjoyed from carrying around my treasure chest of offence:
+I must confess, there were certain ‘benefits’ I enjoyed from carrying around my treasure chest of offense: